strongloop-bluemix/boilerplates/README.md

 ## StrongLoop Suite Sample Application

-### BlackPool Surplus Rentals Corp
+### i-Car Rentals Corp

-BlackPool is an (imaginary) military equipment rental dealer with gun store outlets in major cities around the world.
+i-Car is an (imaginary) car rental dealer with locations in major cities around the world.
 They need to replace their existing desktop reservation system with a new mobile app.

 ### What is the end user experience?

-As a small country army general with a limited budget, I need to be able to rent weapons for an upcoming battle, so I can use them to defeat my enemy then return them to avoid paying full price.
+As a traveller with a limited budget, I need to be able to rent cars for an upcoming trips, so I can use them for my business trips then return them to avoid paying full price.

 Currently I have to make reservations from my laptop.
-Since my battalion is always on the move, it isn't practical from me to always pull out my laptop to rent some more ammunition.
-I need to be able to find the closest available weapons an ammo wherever I am and from my phone.
+Since my job is always on the trip, it isn't practical from me to always pull out my laptop to rent cars.
+I need to be able to find the closest available cars wherever I am and from my phone.

-I should be able to open the BlackPool Surplus Rentals App on my iPhone and see a map of nearby rental locations.
-I should be able to push a "list" button that takes me to a list of available weapons in the area.
+I should be able to open the i-Car Rentals App on my iPhone and see a map of nearby rental locations.
+I should be able to push a "list" button that takes me to a list of available cars in the area.
 This area should only include what is visible on the map that I can manipulate.
-I should be able to filter this list of weapons by price, ammo type and distance.
+I should be able to filter this list of cars by make, model, class, year and color.

-Once I find the weapon I want to reserve I should be able to select it and enter the quantity I want to reserve.
+Once I find the car I want to reserve I should be able to select it and enter the quantity I want to reserve.
 If I am not logged in the app should prompt me to register.
 The app should tell me if the quantity is available and if so that my reservation has been made.